 If you have a silver collection that needs a good polishing, read on to learn how to make those prized possessions shine once again.
 This list of some of the best silver polishes can help.

-- BEST OVERALL: Weiman Silver Polish and Cleaner – 8 Ounce
+- BEST OVERALL: Weiman Silver Polish and Cleaner

 - BEST SPRAY: W.J.
 Hagerty Silversmiths Pump Spray Polish

-- BEST HEAVY-DUTY: Tarn-X PRO Tarnish Remover
+- BEST FOR HEAVY DUTY: Tarn-X PRO Tarnish Remover

-- BEST GENTLE: Scotchgard Tarni-Shield Silver Polish
+- BEST FOR LIGHT DUTY: Scotchgard Tarni-Shield Silver Polish

 - BEST FOR JEWELRY: Brilliant 8 Oz Silver Jewelry Cleaner with Basket